jsntv200/redant-home/_posts/2013-12-19-wordpress-effect.md

 keywords: wordpress
 image_small: "/assets/uploads/2013/canyon-small.jpg"
 image: "/assets/uploads/2013/canyon-small.jpg"
-excerpt-short: The growth of tools like Wordpress have had a massive impact on the web development market.
+excerpt_short: The growth of tools like Wordpress have had a massive impact on the web development market.
 It's created two very distinct areas with a huge gap between.
-excerpt-long: The growth of tools like Wordpress have had a massive impact on the web development market.
+excerpt_long: The growth of tools like Wordpress have had a massive impact on the web development market.
 It's created two very distinct areas with a huge gap between.
   One side are marketing sites.
 These have become very easy to make, and can be set up now in hours rather than months.
 On the other side are the "digital products"